tytydraco/yessleep/out/Hell_Grows_in_Oregon.md

 “A cave system?
 I asked.

 “Yes, a cave system which will allow us to get extraordinarily close to the armillaria ostoyae fungi”.
-Dr. Johnson said as we neared the top of the hill
+Dr. Johnson said as we neared the top of the hill.

 “How close?”
 I asked excitedly.